 In 2010, Candid (formerly the Foundation Center) launched Glasspockets, an initiative designed to promote greater transparency in philanthropy.
 We have been a proud member since 2012 and continue to improve access to our data on an ongoing basis.
 The criteria outlined on Glasspockets do not represent a mere checklist of options to attain full transparency but rather a path to continually question and improve our practices.

 All employees are expected to be polite, courteous, attentive, and to respond promptly to every grantee, visitor, colleague, business associate, caller and each other.
 In addition, it is important that staff adopt standards of conduct and behavior designed to:

 The Foundation encourages employees to be active in civic matters.
-However, before becoming involved in any political activity that has the potential to cause a conflict with employees’ work for the Foundation, employees should report such prospective activity to the Vice President – Administration for the purpose of ascertaining:
+However, before becoming involved in any political activity that has the potential to cause a conflict with employees’ work for the Foundation, employees should report such prospective activity to the Vice President for Operations for the purpose of ascertaining:

 CODE OF ETHICS

 Being an employee of a grantmaking foundation entails certain responsibilities beyond that of legal business practices including a course of personal ethics that must be above reproach.
 It is our employees’ duty to see that grant requests presented to the Board of Directors are the result of independent and impartial investigation and recommendation.
 In addition to avoiding any conflict of interest problems or other ethical problems, it is important that employees avoid any appearance of unethical practices even though there may be no moral or ethical wrongdoing.
 Even though a private foundation does not normally sign as many contracts or purchase as many materials and supplies as does a conventional profit-making business, the legal requirements in doing so are much stricter for foundations.